- Simple AWS

 Step 9: Send me that review you just wrote (optional)

 You just wrote some nice words about Simple AWS!
-If you want, send them to me (reply to this email or hit me up on LinkedIn) and I'll publish them on the Simple AWS website.
+If you want, send them to me on LinkedIn and I'll publish them on the Simple AWS website.
 Please specify the name you want me to publish it under, if not I'll just use Anonymous to preserve your personal information.

 If you don't want me to publish it, that's totally cool.